the capricious role of water

 It is indeed an unusual co-incidence of natural climate processes, which boil down to the following scenario:

-The top 10 grain producers in the World, in order, are: China India United States Russia France Canada Germany Ukraine Australia and Pakistan.
+The top 10 grain producers in the World, in order, are: China India USA Russia France Canada Germany Ukraine Australia and Pakistan.
 Of these top 10 producers the following countries have experienced catastrophic failures in 2010: China due to unprecedented flooding, India due to flooding, Canada due to drought, Russia due to unprecedented drought, Ukraine due to unprecedented drought, Australia due to drought and locust plague, and Pakistan, whose loss of crops due to never before seen flooding is near 100%.
 Russia has banned all exports of grain.
 World's grain supply has fallen to 72 days of consumption, their lowest level in 37 years.
 The Green Revolution, whose technologies had delivered the last great surge in global food production in the 1970s and 1980s seemed to be fizzling out, a view supported by the disturbing slide in crop yield advances.
 Yields of the major crops of wheat, maize, and rice had once increased by as much as 5 and even 10 percent a year — now they were increasing by 1 percent or nothing at all.

 To sum it all up, the challenge facing the world’s 1.8 billion women and men who grow our food is to double their output of food — using far less water, less land, less energy, and less fertilizer.
 They must accomplish this on low and uncertain returns, with less new technology available, amid more red tape, economic disincentives, and corrupted markets, and in the teeth of spreading drought.
 Achieving this will require something not far short of a miracle.

 "The first foreshocks were discernible soon after the turn of the millennium.
-In the years from 2001 to 2008 [when global cooling set in] the world steadily consumed more grain that it produced, triggering rising prices, growing shortages, and even rationing and famine in poorer countries.
+In the years from 2001 to 2008 [when global cooling set in] the world steadily consumed more grain than it produced, triggering rising prices, growing shortages, and even rationing and famine in poorer countries.
 The global stockpile of grain shrank from more than a hundred days’ supply of food to less than fifty days". .

 Commented Joachim von Braun , the head of the International Food Policy Research Institute: “High energy prices have made agricultural production more expensive by raising the cost of cultivation, inputs — especially fertilizers and irrigation — and transportation of inputs and outputs.
 In poor countries, this hinders production response to high output prices."